West Virginia

 West Virginia Data Privacy Laws: Breach Notification & Consumer Rights (2026)

 West Virginia does not have a comprehensive consumer data privacy law.
-Unlike states such as California, Virginia, and Colorado that have enacted broad data protection statutes, West Virginia relies on a combination of its data breach notification law, identity theft protections, sector-specific privacy regulations, and federal frameworks to protect residents'' personal information.
+Unlike states such as California, Virginia, and Colorado that have enacted broad data protection statutes, West Virginia relies on its data breach notification law, identity theft protections, sector-specific privacy regulations, and federal frameworks to protect residents' personal information.

-This guide covers every West Virginia law that touches data privacy, from the state''s breach notification requirements under W. Va.
-Code 46A-2A-101 through 46A-2A-105 to identity theft penalties, credit freeze rights, insurance data protections, student data privacy, and the federal laws that fill the gaps.
+This guide covers every West Virginia law that touches data privacy: the state's breach notification requirements under W. Va.
+Code 46A-2A-101 through 46A-2A-105, identity theft penalties, credit freeze rights, insurance data protections, student data privacy, the government cybersecurity framework, and the federal laws that fill the gaps left by the absence of a state omnibus statute.

 West Virginia Data Breach Notification Law (W. Va.
 Code 46A-2A-101 Through 46A-2A-105)